Polistirol/BixchangeAPI/README.md

 ## The Exchange
 BixChange is a Bitcoin exchange API/website, built with Python 3.8, Django and MongoDB and a series of complementary libraries\
 It allows registered users to trade Bitcoin and retrive general informations about the stat of the exchange
+### Users
+To every new user a random amount of BTC (ranging from 1 to 10..so pretty big money here) is sent\
+***When registering, use a valid referral code for extra 5 BTC to you and your referred friend!***

+## API
+The main web page offers quick ways to retrive data from the platform, this data is serialized into JSON format.\
+###Your Balance
+Explore in details your wallet Balance and all your Orders details.
+###Exchange Overview
+Have an overview of this exchange: daily Volume, active Orders and more
+###Traders
+See how fellow traders are going
 ## Trading
 User can issue various types of Buy and Sell orders: